codebyshennan/tamkeen-data/docs/1-frontend/html-css/layout.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-10-25 at 10.59.42 AM.png" alt=""><figcaption><p>Example with just flex</p></figcaption></figure>

 The next flex property that we will explore is `flexDirection`, this specifies to the direction the container should stack the "flex items", as a `column` or `row`, you can even alter the order of the "flex items"  with the `row-reverse` or `column-reverse` value.
-Below we alter the last element in the container to appear as a sqaure, but we will alter the elements order and make it a column again.&#x20;
+Below we alter the last element in the container to appear as a sqaure, but we will alter the elements order and make it a column again.

 ```html
 <div class="flexContainer">